ServiceStack/docs/docs/vue/index.md

  - **razor-tailwind** - Simpler Razor Pages Template without a configured DB or static pre-rendered blogs
  - **mvc-tailwind** - Want to use MVC Identity Auth and Entity Framework
  - **web-tailwind** - Empty tailwind template who don't want to use Razor Pages or MVC
+ - **razor-ssg** - Want to create a static generated App with Razor to host on CDNs for free
  - **vue-vite** - Want to use TypeScript in a simpler JAMStack Vite SPA App
  - **vue-ssg** - Want to use TypeScript in an advanced JAMStack Vite SSG App